JustJunior82/UDP-dating-35L/README.md

 ```

 ## Setup
 To setup the app, dependencies need to be installed.
+You will need Python 3 and Node.js.

 To install backend dependencies, we recommend using a virtual environment (`venv`).
 ```sh